SOUNDS-RESEARCH/DroneSynthesis2DOA/README.md

 ## 📝 Citation
 If you use any files of this repository, please cite:

-Yang, X., Naylor, P. A., Doclo, S., Bitzer, J., "NEURAL DRONE LOCALIZATION EXPLOITING SIGNAL SYNTHESIS OF REAL-WORLD AUDIO DATA", Eusipco 2025, Italy
+X. Yang, P. Naylor, S. Doclo, J. Bitzer, Neural Drone Localization Exploiting Signal Synthesis of Real-World Audio Data, in Proc.
+European Signal Processing Conference (EUSIPCO), Palermo, Italy, Sep.
+2025, pp. 256-260.